-The AmeriHealth claim payment policy for facility reporting of observation services supersedes InterQual guidelines.
-In this instance, The AmeriHealth claim payment policy stating the treatment and/or procedures must include at least eight hours of observation supersedes the InterQual standard of six hours.
+AmeriHealth New Jersey's claim payment policy for facility reporting of observation services supersedes InterQual guidelines.
+In this instance, AmeriHealth New Jersey's claim payment policy stating the treatment and/or procedures must include at least eight hours of observation supersedes the InterQual standard of six hours.
 For more information on this policy, visit our Medical Policy Portal at www.amerihealth.com/medpolicy.